Sleep Setup

 Age readiness (signals, not strict rules)

-• Newborns or younger infants: follow your country's safe sleep guidelines (firm, flat surface; no soft bedding).
-If you use a floor mattress for an infant, keep the area completely hazard-free and consult your pediatric guidance.
+Newborns and younger infants: Follow your country's safe sleep guidelines (firm, flat surface; no soft bedding).
+Floor beds are not recommended for infants under 12 months.
+If you use a floor mattress for a young infant, keep the area completely hazard-free and consult your pediatrician.

 Safety checklist (scan & set)